International

 Enter The Great Cable Challenge! – a UK-wide challenge to recycle 1 million cables to mark International E-Waste Day.
 If 1 million of us all recycled one cable, we could save at least 5,000kg of copper from going to waste.

 So bag up your old cables – or any old electricals in your ‘drawer of doom’! – ready to recycle this October.
+Not sure where to start?
+Check out our handy Cable Guide for more information!

 And why the copper in those cables is so important.